redis/redis-doc/commands/xreadgroup.md

 will happen if we crash in the middle of processing messages, is that our messages will remain in the pending entries list, so we can access our history by giving `XREADGROUP` initially an ID of 0, and performing the same loop.
-Once providing and ID of 0 the reply is an empty set of messages, we know that we processed and acknowledged all the pending messages: we can start to use `>` as ID, in order to get the new messages and rejoin the consumers that are processing new things.
+Once providing an ID of 0 the reply is an empty set of messages, we know that we processed and acknowledged all the pending messages: we can start to use `>` as ID, in order to get the new messages and rejoin the consumers that are processing new things.